ADL Training in Langley — Restore Independence Through Movement

 Progressive Conditions

+Movement programs for Parkinson's, MS, and similar conditions focus on maintaining what you have and extending how long you keep it.
+Your program adapts as your needs change.
 Parkinson’s disease, multiple sclerosis, and other progressive conditions gradually affect movement.
-ADL training helps maintain function as long as possible and adapts as your needs change.
+ADL training helps maintain function as long as possible.

 Post-Surgical Patients